-- A. The [school board/superintendent/director of instruction] shall establish criteria by which student performance of local academic standards and elective standards are to be evaluated and approved.
+- A. The Superintendent shall establish criteria by which student performance of local academic standards and elective standards are to be evaluated and approved.
 The criteria will be submitted to the school board for approval.
 Upon approval by the school board, the criteria shall be deemed part of this policy. - B. The superintendent shall ensure that students and parents or guardians are provided with notice of the process by which academic standards will be assessed. - C. Staff members will be expected to utilize staff development opportunities to the extent necessary to ensure effective implementation and continued improvement of the implementation of assessments under the Minnesota Academic Standards.